ubc-library-rc/intro-docker/content/disambiguation.md

 # So many 'Dockers', so little time

-One of the biggest barriers I found when starting with Docker containers was determining which tooling I needed from the expansive landscape of product offerings.
-Hopefully the following disambiguation will help us minimize that confusion!
+One of the first barriers in learning Docker is identifying all the elements of its ecosystem, many of which share the same core name.
+This walkthrough aims to disambiguate those pieces of the puzzle.

 ## Docker Engine

 [Docker Engine](https://www.docker.com/products/container-runtime) can be thought of, appropriately enough, as the "engine" upon which Docker images and their resulting containers are run.

 Built on [containerd](https://containerd.io/) and robustly interoperable across systems, this is the "main event" of Docker, with three main subcomponents:

-### dockerd Daemon
+#### dockerd Daemon

 [dockerd](https://docs.docker.com/engine/reference/commandline/dockerd/) is the name for the persistent process, or *daemon*, behind the Docker Engine.
 This is also sometimes referred to as the Docker client.

-### Docker CLI
+#### Docker CLI

 [Docker CLI](https://docs.docker.com/engine/reference/commandline/cli/) is the command line interface that you run in a terminal or shell with the simple command 'docker'.
 Following Linux norms, once you have Docker CLI installed you can enter 'docker help' to view its [man page](https://en.wikipedia.org/wiki/Man_page), or list of available commands and options.

-### Docker API
+#### Docker API

 [Docker Engine API](https://docs.docker.com/engine/api/) is a Representational State Transfer Application Programming Interface, or a [REST API](https://ubc-library-rc.github.io/intro-api/content/01_what-is-an-api.html#restful-apis).

 This makes it easier for programmers to build applications which interface with Docker Engine.
+Learn more about [Web APIs here](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Introduction).

 ## Docker Desktop